-ReSharper applies over 1300 code inspections to your code, and you can instantly see whether your current file or even your whole solution contains any errors or problems.
+ReSharper applies over 2200 code inspections to your code at design time so you can instantly see whether your current file or even your whole solution contains any errors or problems.

-ReSharper highlights detected errors and problems right in Visual Studio code editor, and additionally visualizes them using the Marker Bar to the right-hand side of the editor window.
+ReSharper highlights detected errors and problems right in the Visual Studio editor, and additionally visualizes them using the Marker Bar on the right.

 ReSharper instantly detects and highlights errors as you code, right in the editor.